BuoySoftware/guides/kubernetes/README.md

 ## Resource Limits

 - Define a [CPU resource request].
-- Don't define a [CPU resource limit].
 - Define a [memory resource request and limit].
 - Ensure the [memory resource limit matches the request].

+### Workload Pods

+- Don't define a [CPU resource limit].
-- Prefer to set CPU requests at a ratio of 1 CPU per 2 GB of RAM.
+- Prefer to set CPU requests at a ratio of 1 CPU per 2 GB of RAM unless there is a good reason to deviate for a specific workload.

 ```yaml
 resources: